 Hudson As Muse Artist in Residence: Jessica Chappe & Annie Reynolds

-Reimagining the function of blueprints as used by architects, engineers, and urban planners to design the constructed landscape, Jessica Chappe and Annie Reynolds will create portraits of and with Hudson residents, rendering collaborative designs–blueprints–of the city’s past, present, and future.
+Reimagining the function of blueprints as used by architects, engineers, and urban planners to design the constructed landscape, Jessica Chappe and Annie Reynolds will create collaborative designs—blueprints—with Hudson-area residents’ questions and experiences.

-The cyanotype process–a photographic method using exposure to sunlight to develop prints in various blue hues–is an action of transformation, imagination, and composition created with both manufactured and natural elements.
-The layering of these elements reflects the individual and collective experiences of living in Hudson, through its changing landscape.
+*The cyanotype process–a photographic method using sunlight exposure to develop prints in various blue hues–is an action of transformation, imagination, and composition created with both manufactured and natural elements.
+The layering of these elements reflects the overlapping individual, social, and environmental factors that make up the lived experience of– and questions inherent to–place.

 In their article Faces of a Changing Hudson, Annie Reynolds and Jessica Chappe spoke with newcomers and life-long Hudson residents, who reflected on their roles within the past, present, and future of their community affected by the mass pandemic migration to the Hudson Valley.
-This article spurred a collaborative interest in facilitating further conversations around the forces of change in Hudson, a recognition of the need to listen more to long term residents, and learn more about the history and future of Hudson.
+The reporting process–and the relationships formed along the way–prompted more questions than answers.
+This spurred an interest in learning more about the questions that are asked and left behind in regards to the past, present, and future of one’s community and sense of place.

-Annie and Jessica have been trained in oral history with Oral History Summer School and approach their work with oral history values of reciprocity, anti-fixity, and open-ended questions.
+Chappe and Reynolds have been trained in oral history by Oral History Summer School and approach their work with oral history values of reciprocity, anti-fixity, and open-ended questions.
 They share interests in co-authorship and collaborative methods, community engagement, embodied practices, and mixed-media storytelling.

-Special thanks to the Hudson Area Library History Room and Oral History Summer School’s Community Library of Voice and Sound [https://www.libraryofvoiceandsound.org/about] for support with research and archival resources.
+Special thanks to the Hudson Area Library History Room for support with research and archival resources.

 Jessica Chappe (Los Angeles, CA) is a documentary photographer.
 Her project-based work focuses on how people find belonging through community, place and the self.
 She believes in the power of collaboration and storytelling through using mixed media to expand our understanding of humanity and what keeps us connected.